RobertZetterlund/intro-to-ai/assignment3/report.md

 <p align="center">
     <img src="fig/q4/elbow-PRO.png" width="45%">
     <img src="fig/q4/kmeans-PRO.png" width="45%">
+    <p align="center">Figure 16: The elbow curve indicating 3 to be the most suitable k and the clusters created by k-means using k=3.<p>
 <p>
 <!-- align="center">Elbow curve for residue type PRO, we find the largest inertia on k = 3, altough 6 is a value of interest -->